etaques/otelcollector-healthcheck/README.md

 is need to activate telemetry on otelcollector to write logs on disk.

-This container control the log size (logrotate) and monitor the log from collector in real time, reporting on API if found any error
+This container control the log size (logrotate) and monitor the log from collector in real time, reporting on API if found any error.

+The best approach is use this a otelcollector sidecar container to the same pod on k8s

 ```
 receivers: